top of page

 4. Once the review is complete, you will be advised of the outcome of the complaint, reasons for the decisions, remedies that will be offered/undertaken, and further relevant information.

-5. If you feel dissatisfied with the outcome of your complaint/investigation, you may choose to contact other people, such as the provider’s professional body (e.g., NZPsS, ANZASW, NZCCP, NZAC) their registration body (e.g., NZPsB, NZSWRB), the funder of the service (e.g., ACC), the Health and Disability Commission, a local Member of Parliament, the Minister of Oranga Tamariki, the Ombudsman, or the Privacy Commissioner.
+5. If you feel dissatisfied with the outcome of your complaint/investigation, you may choose to contact other people, such as the provider’s professional body (e.g., NZPsS, ANZASW, NZCCP, NZAC) their registration body (e.g., NZCCP, NZPsB, NZSWRB), the funder of the service (e.g., ACC), the Health and Disability Commission, a local Member of Parliament, the Minister of Oranga Tamariki, the Ombudsman, or the Privacy Commissioner.

 6. The affected parties will also be offered a chance to discuss the process further or to seek advocacy/further supervision if so required.